 Their Distinguishing Characteristics

 The field of astronomy is concerned with studying and understanding the physical universe.
 It always incorporates the scientific method and metaphysical reasoning to investigate and explain the findings with evidence.
-Astrology, on the other hand, integrates mystical and religious reasoning with traditional folklore and superstition in its predictions.
+Astrology, on the other hand, integrates mystical, theories and religious reasoning with traditional folklore in its predictions.
 Mathematical aspects also blend to explain the effects of celestial bodies on human life.
-Unlike astronomy, astrology doesn’t incorporate the scientific method of reasoning.
+Unlike astronomy, astrology did not have the bandwidth to incorporate the scientific method of reasoning as many laws were based on dictums.

-Astrology believes the universe to be static with Earth as the centre of the universe.
-Whereas astronomy considers the universe to be dynamic and expanding outward without any central point.
+Both Astrology and Astronomy considers the universe to be dynamic and expanding outward without any central point.
 However, both fields see Earth as an integral part of the universe that interconnect as a single cosmos.

 Is Astrology a Branch of Astronomy?